 The preproposal changes to the procedural text of F1AP looks like:

-If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall store this information, and, if supported, use it for RAN part delay reportingBy doing so, it is expected that introducing reporting frequency to F1AP can be agreed.
+If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU may store this information, anduse it for RAN part delay reporting, as specified in TS 23.501 [21].

+By doing so, it is expected that introducing reporting frequency to F1AP can be agreed.

 Proposal: It is proposed to introduce the reporting frequency IE to F1AP for RAN part delay reporting for Qos monitoring for URLLC with a note in the procedural text to avoid potential negative impact on gNB-DU performance.